This Chocolate Chia Seed Pudding is full of rich, creamy flavor. Blended for smoothness, with chia seeds to thicken it perfectly.

 Topping Ideas

-This Chocolate Chia Seed Pudding is great on its own, but here are a few topping ideas to add extra flavor:
+This Chocolate Chia Seed Pudding is great on its own, but here are a few topping ideas:

 - Fresh fruit: Try strawberries, blueberries, blackberries, raspberries, or bananas.